Community members integrate play-to-earn features into Dark Forest game By Cointelegraph - Up News Info

 Community members integrate play-to-earn features into Dark Forest game

 The play-to-earn plugin “Broadcast Market” was integrated into the game on May 31, according to a tweet by programmer Blaine Bublitz.
-The developer noted that Broadcast Market is the first plug-in featuring its own smart contract that directly communicates to Dark Forest.
+The developer noted that Broadcast Market is the first plug-in featuring its own smart contract that is directly compatible with Dark Forest.

 Continue Reading on Coin Telegraph